hashicorp/consul/website/source/docs/commands/lock.html.markdown

 * `-monitor-retry` - Retry up to this number of times if Consul returns a 500 error while monitoring the lock.
 This allows riding out brief periods of unavailability without causing leader elections, but increases the amount of time required to detect a lost lock in some cases.
-Defaults to 0.
+Defaults to 3, with a 1s wait between retries.
+   Set to 0 to disable.

 * `-verbose` - Enables verbose output.